Objectives of the service

 Within the project we focus mainly on contract farming and the financial sector in support of smallholders.

 The project targets emerging economies with a particular focus on India, the world second largest agricultural producer with 140 million farmers.
-Additionally it is planned to do a service demonstration in Africa or in South America.
+Additionally, it is planned to do a service demonstration in Europe or Africa.

 Service/ system concept